steinbring/jws.dev/experience.md

 ### React

-- In 2024, I poked my head up and realized that React dominates the space, now.
+- In 2024, I poked my head up and realized React dominates the space.
 I started exploring the topic and [published several articles on it](https://jws.news/tag/react/).

 ### Node.js